 Depending on the product .03-.10 cents for a lure will get the job done.

 Etsy will show your listing at the top of the page for anyone searching for fishing lures.
 If you pay .10 cents per click the maximum amount of clicks you will pay for in one day is 20.

 After $2.00 is spent on advertising for the listing each day you will no longer be shown in search as a sponsored listing.

 Another popular method of advertising is google ads.
 This method has been around for a long time and that’s because it works really well.
 You can start running google ads in no time at all but I will warn you it’s the middle of the road for advertising costs.

 Google is the number one search engine in the world, why not get your product in front of every angler that searches on it.
 They will have you set your budget as well, keywords that you want to advertise for, and design the type of ad you want to run.

-In my opinion this is the holy grail of online advertising.
-Have you ever scrolled through your facebook feed and see an advertisement that catches your eye?
-Of course you have, why can’t that be your advertisement?
+In my opinion, this is the holy grail of online advertising.
+Have you ever scrolled through your Facebook feed and seen an advertisement that catches your eye?
+Of course, you have, why can’t that be your advertisement?

 Facebook really allows you to target a specific customer.
 If you’re selling fishing lures you can limit ads to men, between the ages of 18-35, that have interests in the outdoors, and live in a specific area of town.

 What this does is it gives you the highest chances of getting click through on your ad.
 After all, Facebook advertising is the most expensive.
 By narrowing down your audience you increase your click through rates dramatically thus increasing sales.

 Promoting your fishing business is similar to advertising, the main difference being cost.
 The promotion of a product can be free of charge.
 Think of Facebook, Instagram, Twitter, Youtube, Twitch, or even Pinterest.
 These social platforms are premium places to promote your products.